-Whichever, it has a sellCopy() method.
+Whichever it is we know that it has a SellCopy() method.

-So we can invoke p.sellCopy() without worrying about what exactly 'p' is.
+So we can invoke p.SellCopy() without worrying about what exactly 'p' is.

 This can make life a lot simpler when we are manipulating objects within an inheritance hierarchy.
-We can create new types of Publication e.g. a Newspaper and invoke p,sellCopy() on a Newspaper without have to create any functionality within the new class - all the functionality required is already defined in Publication.
+We can create new types of Publication e.g. a Newspaper and invoke p,SellCopy() on a Newspaper without have to create any functionality within the new class - all the functionality required is already defined in Publication.

-Polymorphism makes it very easy to extend the functionality of our programs as we will see in Chapter 11.
+Polymorphism makes it very easy to extend the functionality of our programs as we will see now and we will see this again in the case study (in Chapter 11).